-A Russian Foreign Affairs Ministry spokesperson has awkwardly dodged questions about the reported abduction and persecution of gay men in the Russian region of Chechnya.
+A Russian Foreign Affairs Ministry spokesperson has dodged questions about the reported Chechen Gay Violence in the Russian region of Chechnya.

-Russian media and human rights groups say at least 100 men have been detained and violently tortured because of their homosexuality in several secret prisons in Chechnya.
+However Russian media and human rights groups claimed at least 100 men have been detained and violently tortured because of their homosexuality in several secret prisons in Chechnya.

-Chechen leader Ramzan Kadyrov has repeatedly denied the reports of the persecution amid international outrage, but survivors have described their horrific treatment while detained.
+Ramzan Kadyrov has repeatedly denied the reports of the Chechen gay violence amid international outrage.

 “This is not my issue.
 I’m not a specialist in that.
 [Russia is] holding an investigation as normal countries do in these cases,” she replied.

 “This is not my field.
 My field is international relationships.

 “I just told you all the information I have.”

 Katie Couric asked a Russian Foreign Ministry spokeswoman about the torture and killing of gay men in Chechnya.

 But a spokesperson for Russian President Vladimir Putin said earlier this month Putin has “no reason to doubt” the denials of Chechen leader Ramzan Kadyrov because a Russian investigation found no evidence to confirm the reports.